Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/FINDINGS.md

     decoding.

   Overall the database is ready to sustain logical WAL workloads; focus next on optimizing the application pipeline and resource settings.

+   ## Update - 2025-10-27 15:11 (all above, but added sequential DocumentUuid)

+DB Observations

+  - With track_wal_io_timing enabled, the latest 30 s sample (18:46:02–18:46:32 CDT) shows 49 040 WAL flushes with wal_sync_time increase 16 378 ms → avg 0.33 ms per flush, while
+    wal_write_time climbed only 719 ms (0.015 ms/write).
+Group commit is effective: ~99 745 commits were recorded in the same interval, so each flush covers ~2 commits.
+  - WAL volume for that window was ~55 MB (≈1.9 MB/s) with wal_buffers_full = 0, indicating neither WAL size nor buffers are throttling throughput.
+  - Workload mix per 30 s: +41 k deletes, +41 k inserts, +8.9 k updates—so writes remain heavy but now largely batch into each commit.
+No sustained WALWrite/WALSync waits appeared;
+    only sporadic single sessions were caught waiting on WAL.
+  - pg_stat_bgwriter since the latest reset (18:31 CDT) shows 3 scheduled checkpoints taking 538 s of write time to push ~1.5 M buffers, plus 33 k backend writes.
+That level is acceptable but watch for more CheckpointWriteDelay events if throughput grows.
+  - Table stats look healthy. dms.document_* partitions report 1–7 k dead tuples each with autovacuum count 16–20, and GIN/BTREE indexes show almost exclusively cache hits— sequential UUID adoption appears to be keeping page-split pressure low.
+  - pg_stat_database.temp_bytes accumulated ~1.9 GB since reset, so some queries (likely in the DMS app) still spill to disk; enable pg_stat_statements or inspect application SQL to identify which sorts/hashes are involved.

+  System Observations

+  - Host CPU is the current ceiling: top at 18:47:51 shows load average 11.0 with EdFi.DataManagementService using ~217 % CPU and several Postgres backends at 25–42 % each.
+Overall
+    CPU utilization stays ~36 % user / 6 % system, only 2 % iowait.
+  - Memory pressure is modest (≈1.1 GB free, 52 GB page cache) but swap already holds ~2.9 GB; if that grows it could hurt response times.
+  - Disk activity is negligible during the sampled slice (iostat shows ~0 ops/s), implying the hot working set fits in cache and latency is dominated by CPU and application-level work.

+  Recommendations

+  1. Keep tracking group-commit efficiency: periodically capture 30 s deltas of wal_sync_time, wal_sync, and xact_commit to ensure ~0.3 ms/flush and <0.6 flushes/commit hold as
+     load increases.
+  2. Instrument the DMS application: its 200 %+ CPU share suggests client-side processing (serialization, batching, JSON work) may now govern response time.
+Add timing around batched commit blocks and any JSON transformations to confirm.
+  3. Install and enable pg_stat_statements (if acceptable) so you can tie the 1.9 GB of temp spill and any long-running statements to specific queries; then tune work_mem per query or add supporting indexes as needed.
+  4. Watch checkpoint cadence: if buffers_backend keeps rising, consider increasing max_wal_size or shortening checkpoint_timeout to smooth spikes, and continue monitoring for
+     CheckpointWriteDelay waits.
+  5. To catch new bottlenecks early, add a lightweight Grafana/Prometheus or pganalyze dashboard tracking CPU per process, WAL flush latency, checkpoints, and temp bytes—especially valuable before pushing this workload to a stricter SLA.

+  Next step I’d take is sampling pg_stat_statements (or application logging) once the extension is in place so we can pinpoint any query still triggering temp files and validate the DMS-side CPU work.

+## Update - 2025-10-27 22:15 (all above, on PG 18)

+• Database View
+    stalls are no longer the source of delay.
+  - pg_stat_wal grew by ~473 MB in 30 s (wal_bytes 8 861 610 283→9 334 854 530), or ~15 MB/s for ~92 k commits, with wal_buffers_full = 0; WAL volume is high but buffered
+    efficiently.
+  - pg_stat_io (30 s delta) shows 19 walwriter flushes totaling 7.6 ms (0.40 ms/flush) and 43 k client-initiated flushes totaling 14.5 s (0.33 ms/flush).
+The dominant cost remains
+    “one fsync per statement” with synchronous_commit = on`, not slow storage.
+  - pg_stat_statements highlights the workload mix: DELETE (mean_exec_time ≈ 2.09 ms, 387 k calls), INSERT CTE (0.40 ms, 387 k), SELECT-by-UUID (0.07 ms), UPDATE (0.14 ms), plus
+    958 k DISCARD ALL resets—query execution itself is quick.
+  - pg_stat_checkpointer since 22:17 shows 16 timed + 16 requested checkpoints with 2.70 s write and 2.24 s sync time against 8.6 M buffers written, confirming smooth checkpoint
+    behavior.

+  System View

+  - top at 22:40 reports load average 10.8/9.7/6.5 with plenty of idle CPU (58 %), but the DMS service (EdFi.DataManagementService, PID 193043) is consuming ~250 % CPU and the load driver (python, PID 222093) ~92 %.
+Multiple Postgres backends are each at 33–75 % CPU.
+Application CPU saturation is therefore the most visible response-time limiter.
+  - Memory is mostly page cache (52 GiB).
+Only 1.5 GiB free, and 4.9 GiB of swap is in use—worth watching, though 44 GiB remain available via cache drop.
+  - vmstat 1 5 shows the system steady at ~37 % user, ~5 % system, ~56 % idle, and minimal IO wait (~2 %) despite the high load average; the database is CPU-driven, not IO-bound.

+  Bottleneck Assessment

+  - PostgreSQL’s WAL subsystem is keeping up: fsync latency is sub-millisecond, no buffer saturation occurs, and checkpoints are timely.
+High WAL volume stems from the ingest pattern (hundreds of thousands of tiny transactions).
+  - PostgreSQL query times are low; there’s no evidence of SQL-level hot spots or lock contention.
+The lone idle in transaction session should still be closed to avoid surprises.
+  - The DMS application itself is the heaviest CPU consumer.
+With DISCARD ALL executed on nearly every request, connection pooling is likely flushing session state each time—this may add overhead on both the app and database tiers.
+  - Autovacuum is active but not blocking; keep an eye on it if latency spikes coincide with vacuum cycles.

+  Next Steps

+  1. If ingest durability allows, batch multiple statements per transaction or set synchronous_commit = OFF (or LOCAL) for the loader sessions to cut the 0.3 ms fsync penalty per request.
+  2. Investigate why EdFi.DataManagementService is pegging >2 cores; profile the DMS code paths, and verify the client reuses prepared statements instead of issuing DISCARD ALL each checkout.
+  3. Clear the lingering BEGIN session (pid 222226) and consider tightening connection pool settings to avoid idle-in-transaction states.
+  4. Track swap usage during the remainder of the test; if it keeps rising, raise vm.swappiness or adjust the service to release memory sooner.

+Follow-up on the DISCARD ALL:

+• DISCARD ALL is PostgreSQL’s “reset this session to factory defaults” command.
+The pg_stat_statements sample we pulled (queryid 3544278337386968096, 957 729 calls, mean runtime
+  0.019 ms) shows it being issued almost once per application round-trip.
+That pattern matches how the Npgsql provider (and other drivers) sanitize a connection whenever it’s closed or returned to the pool: they send DISCARD ALL to drop prepared statements, temp tables, GUC changes, etc.

+  Because you’re seeing nearly one DISCARD ALL per DML statement, the DMS service is treating connections as throwaways—open, run a single INSERT/UPDATE/DELETE, reset with DISCARD
+  ALL, repeat.
+The individual command is cheap, but that usage still incurs extra network chatter, session setup (SET search_path ... reappears in pg_stat_activity), and prevents server-side plans from being reused effectively.

+  If that wasn’t intentional, look at the .NET connection management:

+  - Confirm the service is using Npgsql’s built-in pooling (Pooling=true in the connection string) and isn’t explicitly calling NpgsqlConnection.ClearPool or opening with No Reset
+    On Close=false per request.
+  - Keep the pool size high enough that connections stay warm between requests; short timeouts or aggressive dispose patterns will keep triggering the reset.
+  - If you really need the reset semantics, consider letting PgBouncer handle pooling in transaction mode so Npgsql doesn’t have to issue DISCARD ALL on every close.

+  In short, the resets themselves aren’t the bottleneck, but they’re a strong signal that connection reuse isn’t happening and you’re paying extra overhead in the DMS layer.